CREESTL/Wiry/README.md

 #### Ownership

+The *owner* is the wallet from which the contract was deployed to the network.
-The owner of the contract has a right to call special functions of the contract. *Owner* is the wallet from which the contract was deployed to the network.
+The owner of the contract has a right to call special functions of the contract.
 Owner is allowed to:
 - pause / unpause contract
 - mint tokens